su8/pinky-bar/README.md

 * ocaml
 * rust
 * go
+* slang

-Have a look at extra/scripts, the examples there will teach you how to write the most basic scripts in order to extend pinkybar in python/perl/ruby/lua/R/assembly/lisp/ocaml/rust/go/c++.
+Have a look at extra/scripts, the examples there will teach you how to write the most basic scripts in order to extend pinkybar in python/perl/ruby/lua/R/assembly/lisp/ocaml/rust/go/c++/slang.
 You can use all languages simultaneously.

 Please, please do **NOT** export or set PYTHONPATH on it's own line.